Miller v. Davis: Appeal

 Davis immediately appealed the ruling to the United States Court of Appeals for the Sixth Circuit.
 On August 17, after the district court refused to stay its ruling pending appeal, Davis asked the Sixth Circuit for a stay pending appeal.
 On August 26, a unanimous three-judge panel of the Sixth Circuit consisting of Judges Damon J. Keith, John M. Rogers and Bernice B. Donald denied the stay pending appeal.
 The panel wrote that she had little to no chance to succeed on appeal on the merits of her case.

 Davis then turned to the Supreme Court for a stay.

-On August 31, 2015, the day the temporary two-week stay issued on August 17 expired, after the clerk's office had closed, the U.S. Supreme Court, with no noted dissent, declined to stay the district court's ruling in an unsigned order.
+On August 31, 2015, the day the temporary two-week stay issued on August 17 expired, after the clerk's office had closed, the U.S. Supreme Court, with no comment provided on dissent, declined to stay the district court's ruling in an unsigned order.
 This route was the last legal one Davis could seek to maintain her policy of not issuing any marriage licenses.

 On September 1, 2015, the plaintiffs and other couples tried to get marriage licenses, and were declined again.
 Davis cited "God's authority" for her refusal, even though she was in direct defiance of the court's order.
 The plaintiffs immediately filed a motion to hold Davis in contempt of court.

 On November 2, Davis' lawyers filed a motion asking the 6th Circuit Court of Appeals to overturn four of Bunning's decisions, calling them a "rush to judgement" that "imposed direct pressure and substantial burden on Davis, forcing her to choose between her religious beliefs and forfeiting her essential personal freedom on one hand, or abandoning those beliefs to keep her freedom on the other hand".
 The court denied the motion on November 5.